 The Best Vegetables for Your Garden

 Once you understand sun exposure and the different amounts your garden can receive, you’ll be better equipped to select the right plants for your garden.
-Below lists some common vegetables and how many hours of sunlight there require on average per day.
+Below is a list of some common vegetables and how many hours of sunlight there require on average per day.

 Full Sun Vegetables: These vegetables require 6 or more hours of sunlight.
 Cantaloupe, corn, cucumbers, eggplant, peppers, squash, tomatoes, and watermelon.